zephyrproject-rtos/zephyr/doc/collaboration/code/doxygen/doxygen.rst

 variables and type definitions must be documented.

 We have grouped the guides according to the object that is being documented.
-Read sections carefully since each object provides further details as to how to document the code as a whole.
+Read sections carefully, as each object provides further details as to how to document the code as a whole.

 These simple rules apply to all the code that you wish to include in